Cristián Labbé Martínez

-Cristián Andrés Labbé Martínez (born 6 March 1980) is a Chilean politician, former athlete, and current member of the Chamber of Deputies of Chile.
+Cristián Andrés Labbé Martínez (born 6 March 1980) is a Chilean politician and former athlete, who served as member of the Chamber of Deputies of Chile.

 Initially affiliated with the Independent Democratic Union (UDI), Labbé Martínez gained national visibility for his security-oriented discourse and strong conservative positions.
 However, since 2025, he has redefined his political identity as libertarian, emphasizing security for individual freedoms, economic liberalism, and a reduced role for the state in both economic and cultural life.

 Before entering politics, Labbé gained national recognition as a taekwondo competitor, representing Chile in international tournaments, and later as a contestant in the reality show, Mundos Opuestos, where he cultivated a public image centered on discipline, charisma, and competitiveness.
 His early media exposure provided him with a platform that later supported his transition into public service and electoral politics.

 Biography

 Labbé was born into a politically prominent family in Santiago.
 His father, Cristián Labbé Galilea, is a retired colonel and former mayor of Providencia, widely known for his association with the military government of Augusto Pinochet.
 Labbé Martínez studied business and communications, and completed postgraduate studies in political marketing and public affairs.

 Before entering politics, he developed a notable athletic career, representing Chile in taekwondo at the international level.
 His sports background —often associated with discipline, competitiveness, and perseverance— has remained a key element of his political branding, particularly in connection to messages of meritocracy and self-reliance.

 In 2013, Labbé was a member of the sequel of the reality show, Mundos Opuestos.